tkn-tub/ns3-gym/src/buildings/doc/source/buildings-design.rst

 Shadowing Model
 ---------------

-The shadowing is modeled according to a log-normal distribution with variable standard deviation as function of the connection characteristics.
-In the implementation we considered three main possible scenarios which correspond to three standard deviations (i.e., the mean is always 0), in detail:
+The shadowing is modeled according to a log-normal distribution with variable standard deviation as function of the relative position (indoor or outdoor) of the MobilityModel instances involved.
+One random value is drawn for each pair of MobilityModels, and stays constant for that pair during the whole simulation.
+Thus, the model is appropriate for static nodes only.

+The model considers that the mean of the shadowing loss in dB is always 0.
+For the variance, the model considers three possible values of standard deviation, in detail:

  * outdoor (``m_shadowingSigmaOutdoor``, defaul value of 7 dB) :math:`\rightarrow X_\mathrm{O} \sim N(\mu_\mathrm{O}, \sigma_\mathrm{O}^2)`.
  * indoor (``m_shadowingSigmaIndoor``, defaul value of 10 dB) :math:`\rightarrow X_\mathrm{I} \sim N(\mu_\mathrm{I}, \sigma_\mathrm{I}^2)`.